Tinker, Tailor, Oyster Pirate, Writer

 Maybe that’s what happens as we shape the characters in our stories; we pepper in a bit of ourselves, friends, family members, coworkers.
 The unusual color of the protagonist’s eyes, the wry smile of your antagonist belonged to a previous lover, the righteous anger of a scorned relative showing up in a minor character.
 Your pool of character quirks and physical/mental traits can be endless.
 Dig from your life to build your stories; no one has experienced your life but you, so no one else can enrich your readers the way you can.

-Here’s a short list of some of the jobs/experiences I’ve had that flavor my writing:
+Here’s a short list of some of the jobs/experiences I’ve had to flavor my writing:

 • Private investigator